 During the same period, 76% of the MSSD (Model Secondary School for the Deaf) graduates were in advanced education or training programmes within one year following graduation.

-Gallaudet is a member of NCAA (national Collegiate Athletic Association) Division III and the North Eastern Athletic Conference.
+Gallaudet is a member of the NCAA (National Collegiate Athletic Association) Division III and the North Eastern Athletic Conference.

 However, the Gallaudet football team plays in the Eastern Collegiate Football Conference.
 In addition to the football team, which plays in a different conference than most sports at Gallaudet, the men’s and women’s swimming teams, as well as the men’s and women’s track and field teams, compete as independents.

-Gallaudet University has a whole website dedicated to their athletic teams.
+Gallaudet University has a whole website dedicated to its athletic teams.

-It’s all good doing a bit of research and talking about said university but with no real life experience to fall back on, this blog could all be discredited.
-So we’ve managed to search the web for an account on someone’s first impressions and real life experiences at the university.
+It’s all good doing a bit of research and talking about said university, but with no real-life experience to fall back on, this blog could all be discredited.
+So we’ve managed to search the web for an account of someone’s first impressions and real-life experiences at the university.
 Have a read for yourself: